Why I teach mathematics

 - with Brian Habecker ( `02), ``Using Fractals to Motivate Linear Algebra'', Undergrad.
 Math. and its Applications, 25:1 (2004) 47--82.

 - by Melissa Shearer and Hayley Rintel ( ’00),``Math and Architecture'', JOMA 1:2, http://www.joma.org/ (2001).

 - with Ben Shanfelder (`98), ``Chaotic Results for Triangular Maps of the Square,'' Mathematics Magazine, 73 (2000) 13--20.

 I am active in several national mathematical societies, including the

 - the Mathematical Association of America

 - the Association for Women in Mathematics, and

 - the American Mathematical Society.

-She serves on the Board of Governors of the MAA and on the Executive Council of the AWM.
-She has long been a mentor/consultant for early-career mathematicians through the MAA's Project NExT program.
+I have served on the Board of Governors of the MAA and on the Executive Council of the AWM.
+I've long been a mentor/consultant for early-career mathematicians through the MAA's Project NExT program.

-Two of her most relevant publications for professional service include
+Two of my most relevant publications for professional service include

 - Applying for Jobs: Advice from the Front (and the Rear), AMS employment pages